Updated April 1, 2020

 “They are both a benefit and a bane for society,” says Slattery.
 “The biological diversity they foster is great, but when they build in places you don’t want, they can cause great damage.”

 Slattery believes the balance between benefit and bane lies in recognizing the roles beavers play in our ecosystem.
 In the sparsely populated boreal forest, they are pivotal in establishing essential wetlands.
 But even there they can end up in the wrong place at the wrong time, damaging infrastructure such as roads.
-Beavers have compromised many DUC wetland projects in southern Canada, much to the chagrin of conservation staff.
+Beavers have compromised many of our wetland projects in southern Canada, much to the chagrin of conservation staff.

 When beavers do become a nuisance, there are options that can be considered.

-Beaver bafflers are systems that control water levels of a dam while tricking the occupants into believing everything is OK.
+Beaver bafflers are systems that control water levels of a dam while tricking the occupants into believing everything is fine.
 Specialized fencing can protect valued trees from enlarged incisors.
 Sometimes, however, lethal removal is the only option.

 As a biologist, Slattery marvels at what these creatures can do.
 As a homeowner, he worries about flooding and the destruction of his trees.
 Several attempts at breaking down the dam failed.
 The residents simply rebuilt it overnight.
 The rural municipality sent in a trapper because they were also flooding the road.
 The rodents soon learned to avoid the traps.
 All testaments to how bright these working rodents really are.